rs-kellogg/klc_fundamental/_sources/proj_interestrate.md

 cd interest_rates
 stata -b do code/proc_ir.do
 ```
 Check the first 11 lines of the "./data/ir2000_new.csv" output file vs the "./data/raw/ir2000.csv" file.
-Did you notice what has changed?
+Do you notice what has changed?
 - Exercise:
 1. Remove the "* " string at the beginning of line 35-38
 2. Update your local git repo and make a commit (see common git commands [here](https://rs-kellogg.github.io/klc_fundamental/common_git_commands.html))